What can you tell your employees about super?

 TelstraSuper is an award-winning profit-to-member fund that offers employers a superannuation plan to support and nurture their number one asset, their employees.

-Insurance with a “best-in-industry” award, the option for employer-paid premiums as an added employer benefit, great performing investment options over the long-term, and tailored financial education are just some of the services TelstraSuper offer.
+Insurance with a “best-in-industry” award, the option for premiums covered by additional employer contributions as an added employer benefit, great performing investment options over the long-term, and tailored financial education are just some of the services TelstraSuper offer.
 TelstraSuper's vision is to give members and their families the confidence to enjoy a better future than they ever imagined.

 If you’re interested in organising an education session for your workplace – or joining the TelstraSuper corporate plan – you can contact us on 1300 544 889 or [email protected]